Skip to content

 Beyond the assessment-versus-treatment boundary, the forensic psychologist occupies a role in the adversarial legal system that is procedurally distinct from other professional roles.
 Expert witnesses in most common law jurisdictions owe an overriding duty to the court that supersedes any duty to the party that retained them.
 This does not mean the expert cannot have opinions, or that those opinions cannot favour the retaining party; it means the expert cannot suppress adverse findings, cannot tailor testimony to the litigation strategy, and must declare the limits of their conclusions.
 This duty is enforced through the procedural rules governing expert evidence in each jurisdiction, and forensic psychologists who violate it face not only professional disciplinary action but the prospect of their evidence being excluded or their credibility permanently damaged in that jurisdiction.

-The common law tradition of expert witness testimony has always assumed that the expert's function is to assist the factfinder, not to be an advocate.
-In practice, the adversarial system creates pressure in the opposite direction: parties select experts who are likely to support their case, and the expert who is too helpful to the opposing side tends not to be re-retained.
-This structural pressure is well documented and has produced a body of critique in every jurisdiction where forensic science and psychological evidence are used regularly.
+Common law expert witness doctrine assumes the expert's function is to assist the factfinder, not to advocate for a party.
+In practice, the adversarial system creates countervailing pressure: parties select experts likely to support their case, and experts who frequently assist the opposing side tend not to be re-retained.
+This structural pressure is well documented in every jurisdiction where forensic psychological evidence is used regularly.

 The formal response has been to codify the expert's duty to the court in procedural rules that make it explicit and enforceable.
 In England and Wales, the Civil Procedure Rules Part 35.3 states that the expert's overriding duty is to the court, even in circumstances where there is a conflict with the duty to the instructing party.
 Rule 35.10 requires the expert's report to contain a statement of truth.
 The Criminal Procedure Rules Part 19.2 imposes an equivalent duty in criminal proceedings: the expert must inform the court of any issue on which they have been instructed, must give their opinion only on questions within their competence, and must inform the instructing party of any matter that may qualify, invalidate, or cast doubt on the opinion.